santoscigor/js-news-provider-api/README.md

-# Jungle Devs - Node Challenge #001
+# Jungle Devs - Node Challenge #001 👋

 ## Description

+This API is a simplified version of news provider API.

-**Challenge goal**: The purpose of this challenge is to give an overall understanding of a backend application.
-You’ll be implementing a simplified version of news provider API.
-The concepts that you’re going to apply are:
+**Challenge goal**: The purpose of this challenge is to give my overall understanding of a backend application.
+Some of the concepts applied are:

 - REST architecture;
 - Authentication and permissions;